taoensso/truss/README.md

   6. Sometimes clumsy/difficult to define nuanced types (e.g. transducers)
   7. Low control over long-term cost/benefit trade-offs (can be difficult to apply with precision where it'd most help)

 To be clear: there's absolutely times when gradual typing provides a wonderful fit.
-Indeed, I've found the practical overlap between core.typed and Truss to be quite low and the two often even complimentary.
+Indeed, I've found the practical overlap between core.typed and Truss small and the two often complimentary.

 Experiment, weigh your options, choose whatever makes sense for your team and objectives.